kkevlar/TARgETS/README.md

 ### Scoreboard

 The scoreboard has not been implemented yet.
-The currently-winning player will have a halo.
+The currently-winning player has a halo.

 ## Cpp Module Details